 I hope you enjoy your Pimms summer!
 Show me your photos on Instagram so I can see them.
 If you're in search of a different summer drink, why not try this English Summer Cocktail recipe too?

-And no, before you ask this post is not sponsored by Pimms (although hi Pimms I'd love to work with you if you're into it, lol).
-This post does contain some affiliate links though which mean I may receive a small commission if you click on any links and make a purchase.
-This will come at no cost to you as it is paid by the retailer, and I am not paid to promote particular products, these are all things I use myself and personally recommend.
+And no, before you ask, this post is not sponsored by Pimms (although, hi Pimms I'd love to work with you if you're into it, lol).
+This post does contain some affiliate links, though, which means I may receive a small commission if you click on any links and make a purchase.
+This will come at no cost to you as it is paid by the retailer, and I am not paid to promote particular products.
+These are all things I use myself and personally recommend.

 Equipment